OpenM-Project/mcdoc.github.io/docs/devtest.md

 import * as pkg from "vue-toastification" const { useToast } = pkg

-// Get toast interface
 const toast = useToast();

 const myMethod = () => {
-  // Since you returned `toast` from setup(), you can access it now toast("Test!", {
+  toast("Test!", {
     timeout: 2000,
     closeOnClick: true,